"Hearts & Flowers"

 George has a very cool personal logo or trademark !

 You need a large quantity of different size bending wheels to effect high

 Below is another letter I received from George Hall dated June 4, 1973 which

 George Hall which gives some additional information on their form for

 George knew the short comings of the 3-ply wood rim method of construction

 main reason for his jellyroll wood rim concept even though he did not

-actually ever bend a jellyroll wood rim to my knowledge and whether or not
+actually ever bend a jellyroll wood rim to my understanding and whether or not

 he conceived the idea before meeting Dave Kennedy, I do not know!
 To